kaesrel/lesson-1/README.md

 # lesson-1
+This is my very first repository.
-To learn more about git and github.
+I use this to learn more about git and github.